Ankita994/lochness/docs/source/setting_up_lochness.rst

 Setting up Lochness
 ===================

-Follow the steps below to semi-automatically setup the lochness environment.
+The following items below are the step by step instructions to semi-automatically setup the lochness environment.
+It is specific for AMP-SCZ project, but it could also work for any other projects, if their main subject database is maintained with a ``REDCap`` or ``RPMS`` system.

+If you would like to set up your environment from scratch, please see the pages for

+* :doc:`configuration file<configuration_file>`
+* :doc:`keyring file<keyring_file>`
+* :doc:`setting up data sources<data_sources>`

 1. Create a template directory
 ------------------------------